annaS000/research-paper-search-engine/lesson-2-add-api/README.md

-### Lesson: Implementing a Research Paper Search Engine with React
+### Lesson 2: Implementing the CORE API for Fetching Data

 In this lesson, we will walk through the process of creating a research paper search engine using React and the [CORE API](https://core.ac.uk).
 The project will allow users to search for academic papers by keywords, retrieve relevant results, and display details such as the paper title, abstract, and links to view or download the paper.